wakesurfer/iotmeetup/instructions/raspberrysetup.md

 ## Setup the Raspberry for IoT use! ##

-Most of the configuration of the Raspberry is **already done** but we will revisit the different parts that are important if you would like to configure your own RPi.
+We will revisit the different parts that are important if you would like to configure your own RPi, thus, **these steps have already been done on the provided Raspberries**.

-These are the basic steps needed:
+The basic steps needed:

 0. Setup WIFI connections.
 Instructions [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).